broken-titan/laravel-mparticle-channel/README.md

 Before you may begin using the mParticle service, you must obtain authentication information from mParticle.
 The username and password must be assigned to MPARTICLE_USERNAME and MPARTICLE_PASSWORD in your .env file.
 You will also need to configure your mParticle pod using MPARTICLE_POD if you are not on the US1 pod.

+By default the config file is merged with services.php and are accessible using config("services.mparticle").

 ## Usage

 Once installation is complete, you can send events to mParticle by creating standard Laravel notifications.
 For example: